 CW = 0

 Family - Campanulaceae

-Stems - Erect or strongly ascending, to +2m tall, taprooted, herbaceous, simple or sparsely branched, sometimes ridged, with milky sap, hollow, glabrous or occasionally hairy toward tips.
+Stems - Erect or strongly ascending, to 2 m, simple or sparsely branched, sometimes ridged, with milky sap, hollow, glabrous or occasionally hairy toward tips.

-Inflorescence - 1-3 axillary flowers in upper potion of stems.
-Flowers subtended by typically 3 foliaceous bracts.
-The central bracts larger, the lateral bracts small and linear.
+Inflorescence - Moderately dense spikelike racemes, the flowers solitary or in clusters of 1-3 at each node, the bracts on the upper portion greatly reduced.
+Flowers typically subtended by 3 foliaceous bracts, the central bracts larger, the lateral bracts small and linear.

 Flowers - Calyx tube 3-4 mm long at flowering, elongating as fruit matures, the lobes 7-12 mm long, 0.8-1.2 mm wide, hairlike to very narrowly triangular, spreading to reflexed, glabrous.
 Corollas saucer-shaped, the tube 3-4 mm long, the 5 lobes 6-15 mm long, hairy at the tip, blue to purple, usually white toward center, glabrous.
 Style 12-15 mm long, strongly exserted from the corolla, elongating and becoming S-shaped in open flowers, the stigma 3-lobed.
 Stamens 5, alternating with corolla lobes.
 Filaments white, flattened, joined at base, densely pubescent on one side, to 4 mm long.
 Anthers yellow, spiraling when mature, 5-6 mm long.
 Style white to lilac, thickened, 5 mm long.
 Ovary within calyx tube, 3-locular.
 Placentation axile.